nextgis/ngf-tutorial/tutorials/5_3_vector_popup/README.md

     },
   ```

-Note that 'createPopupContent' can be an asynchronous function to be able to load additional information about the object.
-But try not to abuse this opportunity.
-Always add long request handlers, request cancellation, and caching
+Note that 'createPopupContent' can be an asynchronous function able to load additional information about the object.
+User this carefully however.
+Always add long request handlers, request cancellation, and caching.

 Documentation of [CreatePopupContentProps](https://code-api.nextgis.com/interfaces/ngw_map.CreatePopupContentProps.html).